mglerner/IntroToBiophysics/README.md

 (e.g. [SFU](http://www.sfu.ca/phys/347/),
 [Cambridge](http://www.damtp.cam.ac.uk/user/gold/teaching_biophysicsIII.html)).

-For more supplemental information, we'll use Phil Nelson's in-progress book "Physical Models of Living Systems".
+For more supplemental information, we'll use Phil Nelson's (in-progress) book [Physical Models of Living Systems][PMLS], the whole of which is absolutely worth reading, but is more suited to an upper-level class.

 William Bialek's Biophysics:
 [Searching for Principles](http://www.princeton.edu/~wbialek/PHY562.html)